Open-Systems-Pharmacology/docs/part-2/getting-started.md

 Additional information on the software is available on http://www.open-systems-pharmacology.org/.

-For additional support, please contact http://forum.open-systems-pharmacology.org/.
+For support, bug reports, etc. please contact http://forum.open-systems-pharmacology.org/.
 The help you are currently reading is available embedded in the software in PDF-format.